ihmeuw/pseudopeople/docs/source/index.rst

 while leveraging the power of our simulation platform `Vivarium <https://vivarium.readthedocs.io/en/latest/>`_ to incorporate real, publicly-accessible data about the US population.
 This allows us to model realistic household and family structures at scale, with relevant geographies.
 We have created a simulation of the U.S population, including names and addresses, with defined types of data collection (e.g., simulating decennial censuses, surveys, taxes, and other administrative data).
-By creating realistic, but simulated, data which includes these attributes, we can make PRL research and development easier for ourselves and others.
+By creating realistic, but simulated, data which includes these attributes, we can make ER research and development easier for ourselves and others.

 Quickstart
 ----------